zeroDivZero/notes-swift/notes/SwiftPackgeManager/0_overview.md

 Enter repo URL.
 Or with GitHub added to **Accounts**, can type name of package and list of matching repos appears.

-Alternatively, navigate to target settings' **Swift Packages** pane to manage adding/removing packages.
+Alternatively, navigate to target settings' **Swift Packages** pane to add/remove packages.

 ## Decide Requirements